mnot/I-D/uri-get-off-my-lawn/draft.md

   problems; for example, if a specification documents that the "sig" URI query parameter indicates that its payload is a cryptographic signature for the URI, it can lead to undesirable behavior.

-While it is not ideal when a server or a deployed application constrains URI structure (indeed, this is not recommended practice, but that discussion is out of scope for this document),

-publishing standards that constrain URI structure in ways which aren't explicitly allowed by
+Publishing standards that constrain URI structure in ways which aren't explicitly allowed by
 {{RFC3986}} (e.g., by defining it in the URI scheme) is usually inappropriate, because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organizations) should not usurp it.